13 Best Islands Of Sardinia Totally Worth Visiting

 Another of Sardinia’s islands situated in the northeast – specifically off the coast of Olbia – Tavolara is a small but striking slice of limestone massif rising out of the water like a mountain.
 Characterized by steep cliffs, the island spans five kilometers, and reaches an altitude of 1,854 feet (that’s at Monte Cannone).

-Though much of the island is made up of a NATO base and restricted only to military personnel, the island is home to a small number of local families who live in its west port area.
+Much of the island consists of a NATO base that only the military can access.
+The rest is home to a small number of local families who live in its west port area.
 It’s a popular scuba diving spot, with beaches and a nice seasonal restaurant to sate your hunger.

 Sulcis Archipelago

-Made up of just two islands, there are also several small islets dotted around, too.
-These include:
+The archipelago consists of just two islands.
+However, there are also several small islets dotted around, too.

 Sant’Antioco